codefreak/docs.codefreak.org/README.md

 # Code FREAK Documentation
 [![](https://images.microbadger.com/badges/version/cfreak/homepage-docs.svg)](https://hub.docker.com/r/cfreak/homepage-docs)

-> :warning: **This is only the static site generator for docs.codefreak.org**: If you look for the actual content for [docs.codefreak.org](https://docs.codefreak.org) please head over to the [`/docs`](https://github.com/codefreak/codefreak/tree/master/docs) directory in our main repository.
+> :warning: **This is only the static site generator for docs.codefreak.org**.
+If you look for the actual content of [docs.codefreak.org](https://docs.codefreak.org) please head over to the [`/docs`](https://github.com/codefreak/codefreak/tree/master/docs) directory in our main repository.

 This is our repository to convert [Code FREAK](https://codefreak.org)'s documentation to static HTML.
 We use [Antora](https://antora.org/) to covert AsciiDoc to an accessible HTML site and deploy it as Docker image.